Chalk home page

 Projections

-By default, Chalk will materialize all scalar features on the Transfer feature set before calling your resolver.
+By default, Chalk will materialize all scalar features on the Transfer feature class before calling your resolver.
 As an optimization hint, you can specify which features from the transfers that you’d like Chalk to materialize before calling the function.
 For example, if there were expensive features to compute on the transfer, you could scope the features to only the set you need:

 @online